 Additionally, using a single focal length improves the effect of your images.

-Some tips on using the lenses for street photography:
+Tips on using the lenses for street photography

 - To shoot at darker times of the day or indoors, choose a fast lens with a wide aperture like f/1.4 or f/1.8

-- While using a SLR, use a lightweight prime lens such as 35mm or 50mm.
+- While using an SLR, use a lightweight prime lens such as 35mm or 50mm.

 Some great prime lenses for street photography include: